Home Reports US Jewelry and Accessories Ecommerce Industry Report

 Key Takeaways

-Average Lighthouse performance score of 0.47 out of 100 represents a critically poor technical foundation, likely contributing to the -18.5% PageRank decline and overall traffic erosion.
+The average Lighthouse performance score of 0.47 out of 100 indicates critically poor site speed and technical health, likely suppressing both conversions and organic rankings.

 Get a monthly email when this data is updated